issac-in/moon-gui/README.md

 # COGS18 Final Project: Moon GUI

 ## Description
 This is a Python Tkinter moon GUI program.
-The GUI allows the user to input a given date, and a U.S. city, to get information on:
+The GUI allows the user to input any date after January 6th, 2000 & a U.S. city, to get information on:

 1. Moon-phase (+ a matching visual image)